“Where were you when I laid the foundation of the earth?

 And that last part is true.
 Job will get satisfaction.
 But not because he gets an explanation.
 Don’t miss that the chapter heading is “The Lord Answers Job,” not “the Lord Explains Himself to Job.”

 Because God doesn’t explain Himself to Job.
 Instead, He says, “Brace yourself.
-You want answers, but I’ve got some questions for you.”
+You want answers, as but I’ve got some questions for you.”

 Side note: Is anyone else replaying the “You can’t handle the truth” scene from A Few Good Men right now?
 Just me?
 Ok.
 Let’s move on.